 Earthworms can be a cheaper substitute for maggots and mealworms, you can easily go out and pick them from wet ground.
 Like maggots & mealworms, chickens love to eat earthworms!

 Pick them yourself or find some kids to do it for you, full a bucket and keep it closed with a few holes and in a cold place(preferably your fridge).

 You can also keep them for a longer time so when the winter comes they can come in handy because it will be harder for you to find fresh bugs.

 Turning your compost and getting it ready for usage as a fertilizer usually takes around a year but if your chickens eat a part of your extra grass and hay which is safe and full of nutritious materials for them you can have your fertilizer ready in around 5 months.

 Giving your chickens the habit to enjoy grass and hay is good for you because you don’t have to bother turning all that compost, and for their stomachs and egg production so consider trying that.

 This method has saved time and money to many people and is highly recommended if you have other stock on your farm.

 Green vegetables – cabbage, kale, lettuce and other green vegetables are also very important for your eggs to have quality and full of nutritious materials.

-Use the vegetables you want to throw away or the ones your local green store is about to throw to waste, this is a cheap and very little time consuming and also it is very good for your chickens in the long run.
+Use the vegetables you want to throw away or the ones your local green store is about to throw to waste, this is cheap and very little time-consuming and also it is very good for your chickens in the long run.